7 Worst Habits For Your Brain You Must Quit ASAP

 5. Lack of Physical Exercise

 In the digital age, where sedentary lifestyles have become the norm, physical inactivity has emerged as a silent threat to our brain health.
+Lack of physical exercise is one of the examples of bad habits.
 Neglecting regular exercise doesn't just affect the body; it has profound impacts on our cognitive functions.

 Impact on Brain Health